The wellbeing of students, staff and families is important to our community. We care for and support each other in a variety of ways.

 Seasons for Growth

 This program aims to strengthen the social and emotional wellbeing of children and young people (aged 6-18) who are dealing with major life changes including death, separation and divorce and other significant losses.
 We offer this program annually.
+Mrs Barrenger and Mrs Lustri will run ‘Seasons for Growth’.
+Parents need to enrol your child in this program.

 Raising Great Kids